 - Style – What is the style of the house or the room?
 A rustic room requires chunky shelves, modern airy room requires thin lines.
 A Victorian room would require elaborate details whereas a Scandinavian room benefits of very minimalist details.

 - Materials – That depends on the budget and style requirements.
 Some materials might automatically filter themselves out due to budget limitations.
 The material must compliment the design and style.

 - Details – Making sure all drawers and doors open and function as intended, defining the handles and drawing all the little details.

 And then a lot of nervous waiting follows while the bookcase is being made.

 The feeling, when after a long wait the design turns to reality is fantastic.
 I love the moment when you can see the bookcase take shape and it looks exactly like I designed it, except a million times better – because it’s real!

-Bookcase in a dining room – Design: INSIDESIGN – Photo: Conor Quinn
+Bookcase with a cocktail cabinet – Design: INSIDESIGN – Photo: Inward Outward Photography

 Contact me if your books would need a new home!